One of the very first features of Sophos UTM that grabbed me as a seriously cool feature is the Sophos RED device integration.

 In my testing, from the time the RED is first powered on, to when the tunnel is up and usable is about 8 minutes.
 During this time it will update it's firmware and configure itself.
 Again no actions are taken on the remote site other than having plugged the RED device in.

-Subsequent reboots only take about 1-2 minutes before the tunnel up and running again (important if you live in Africa and you have on and off power!).
+Subsequent reboots only take about 1-2 minutes before the tunnel up and running again.

 When you connect a device to the RED it gets a DHCP address and it has access to the internal network!